Error Handling

 }

-Attempting to query a workspace with no completed datasets:
+Attempting to query a workspace with no completed files:

 json